 Good timekeeping is not just good manners, it is also essential in the world of work.
 If a child arrives late (i.e. ten minutes after the start of the session) then a late mark will be recorded.

-All children are allowed to enter school from 8.50 onwards, so they re ready to start work at 9.00am.
+All children are allowed to enter school from 8.50 onwards, so they are ready to start work at 9.00am.

 Leaving school during the day

-If your child needs to leave school during lesson time to visit the doctor, dentist or optician a note must be sent to your child’s teacher beforehand or you must collect the child personally from school.
+If your child needs to leave school during lesson time to visit the doctor, dentist or optician, please advise the school office prior to this appointment and you must collect the child personally from school.
 Children will not be allowed out of school on their word alone.
 We advise that, if possible, appointments are made after school or in holiday times.